-If an investor is not satisfied with the final outcome of the complaint, any aspect of the complaints handling process or any delay in responding by the maximum response timeframe, the complaint can be referred to the Australian Financial Complaints Authority (AFCA).
-AFCA operates the external complaints resolution scheme of which the Responsible Entity is a member, and provides a fair and independent financial services complaint resolution service that is free to consumers.
+If an investor is not satisfied with the final complaint outcome proposed, any aspect of the complaints handling process or a delay in responding by the maximum response time, the Australian Financial Complaints Authority ("AFCA") may be able to assist.
+AFCA operates the external complaints resolution scheme of which the Responsible Entity is a member.
+If you seek assistance from AFCA, their services are provided at no cost to you.